 Continues the study of accounting principles as they apply to partnerships and corporations.
 Major topics include stocks and bonds, investments, cash flow statements, financial analysis, budgeting, and cost and managerial accounting.

-Prerequisite: ACC 121 or equivalent (Contact hours - 60)
+Prerequisite: ACC 121 or equivalent

 ACC 125 - Computerized Accounting 3 Credits